-Human microbiome research is one most relevant the fields of innovation based on the large range of applications known and sectors currently or potentially involved.
+Human microbiome research is one of the most relevant fields of innovation based on the large range of applications known and sectors currently or potentially involved.
 In fact, the US therapeutics market is meant to reach $6.9 billion by 2024, as per research conducted by IP Pragmatics.
 How will we get there?
 Microbiome research and innovation have arrived to stay.

 Atlantia Food Clinical Trials had the opportunity to discuss the current state and the future of the microbiome markets with Ted Dinan.
 Ted Dinan is Emeritus Professor of Psychiatry and a Principal Investigator in APC Microbiome Ireland at University College Cork.
 In 2019 he was ranked by Expertscape as the number 1 global expert on the microbiota.
 His main research interest is in the role of the gut microbiota in stress related disorders.
 He has also worked extensively on the regulation of the hypothalamic-pituitary-adrenal axis, but his main research interest is in the role of the gut microbiota in stress related disorders.
 In our conversation with Prof. Ted Dinan, he shared his thoughts on the main implications of microbiome research in general medical and nutrition research: